 But, because of the two-stage filtration media, both the mist and VOCs are captured.
 The coalescing media in the first stage of the filter collects any liquid mist that tries to escape from the drum.
 Capturing this mist first helps extend the life of the carbon filtration media in the second stage.
 The coalescing filters are designed to allow drainage of liquids back into the drum.
 This keeps them under the RCRA 3% “empty” rule, allowing them to be handled as non-hazardous waste.

-The activated carbon media absorbs VOC vapors, leaving only the carbon and air.
+The activated carbon media absorbs VOC vapors, leaving the carbon and air.
 The EPA issued a technical bulletin discussing carbon and forms of VOC absorbents that discusses this process in great detail.
-The spent carbon media can also be handled as non-hazardous waste.
+The spent carbon media should then be handled as haz waste unless tested and proven to be non-hazardous or confirmed to be RCRA empty.

 Ready to buy more filters for your PIG Aerosol Can Recycler?
 You can get more PIG Combination Filters here.